holdensparacino/Blog/deicing-conference.md

 ![Deicing Conference](/assets/deicing-conference.jpg)

 In 2017, UVM hosted the first [Lake Champlain Deicing Conference](https://lcwroadsalt.wixsite.com/conference){:target="_blank"} for municipal workers and private companies to learn about winter best management practices, including techniques to reduce environmental impacts of road salt.
+Now, preparations are underway for the [2018 Lake Champlain Deicing Conference](https://www.uvm.edu/seagrant/deicing-conference){:target="_blank"}

 I assisted in the planning and coordination of the conference, including speaker scheduling and organization, gathering feedback, and documenting presentations.